HimanshuJaswal7/Automation/README.md

 — Himanshu Jaswal

 # Founder
-Founder & CEO of Automation : Himanshu Jaswal
+Himanshu Jaswal is the Founder & CEO of Automation Background highlights :

-Background highlights :
 - Technology enthusiast and self learner
-- Experience in computer technologies and AI-related learning = Participant in Apple’s Swift Student Coding Challenge (WWDC)
+- Experience in computer technologies and AI and Robotics related learning Participant in many Hackathons like Apple’s Swift Student Challenge (WWDC21, WWDC22, WWDC24, WWDC25, WWDC26)

 # Community
 Automation also provides opportunities for readers and enthusiasts to connect, share ideas, and stay updated with technology trends.